irfanhakim-as/linux-wiki/topics/plasma-desktop.md

 ### Description

 This details some additional widgets we could add to our desktop for added functionality.

+### Installing a Widget

+1. If the widget is available in your package manager, [install](./yay.md#install) the package using `yay` directly.

+2. **Alternatively**, install the widget through the KDE Plasma Desktop:

+   - Right click the desktop and select the **Enter Edit Mode** menu item.
+   - Click the **Get New Widgets...** button.
+   - Select the **Download New Plasma Widgets** option.
+   - Use the provided search bar to search for the widget by their name.
+   - Locate the widget and click its corresponding **Install** button.
+   - If prompted to **Pick Your Installation Option**, click the desired downloadable item's corresponding **Install** button.
+   - If prompted to authenticate, enter your user password and click **OK**.
+   - Close the **Download New Plasma Widgets** window after you've finished.

+### Adding a Widget

+1. If you wish to add a widget to the **Desktop**, right click the desktop and select the **Enter Edit Mode** menu item.

+2. If you wish to add a widget to a **Panel** (i.e. menu bar or dock), right click the panel and select the **Show Panel Configuration** menu item.

+3. Click the **Add Widgets...** button.

+4. Search for the widget in the provided search bar from the **Widgets** panel.

+5. Click and drag the widget to the desired position and release it to add it.

+### Configuring a Widget

+1. Right click the widget and select its **Configure...** menu item.

+2. Modify the widget's settings as desired in each section and click the **Apply** button to save the changes.

+3. Click the **OK** button once done to save all changes.

 ### KDE Thermal Monitor